Why did the university switch from paper to online course evaluations?

 Can the form be tailored by faculty members to suit their courses?

 Yes.
-Members of the faculty can add up to four questions to their rating forms.
+Each term members of the faculty can add up to four custom questions during a set period prior to the course ratings period.
 The added questions can be chosen from the question bank or devised by the faculty member.
+Instructors will receive an email announcement when the period for adding questions opens.
+Instructors may send questions to Distributed Education (DistributedEd@newschool.edu), or they may add their own questions in EvaluationKit.
 For more information, go to www.newschool.edu/leadership/provost/students/course-ratings/guidelines-faculty-added-questions.

 How can I encourage my students to fill out their evaluation forms?